 Many Businesses have adopted just-in-time inventory control methods as a strategy to control costs and eliminate waste.
 This process can be improved if real-time information about the items is available at all times.

 For example, tracked items or packages in transit allow for notification of the manufacturing if a delay is predicted in shipping time.
 Inventory losses become avoidable when the precise location of every package and container is known at all times.

-Consumption of inventory can trigger alerts that new materials need to be purchased and as the algorithms become more advanced, these material replenishment could happen in a completely automated fashion, eliminating the need for human intervention.
+Consumption of inventory can trigger alerts that new materials need to be purchased and as the algorithms become more advanced, this material replenishment could happen in a completely automated fashion, eliminating the need for human intervention.
 Why is eliminating human intervention a good thing?
-It is commonly accepted that any human intervention opens up a greater chance of errors, which are time consuming and costly for a business.
+It is commonly accepted that any human intervention opens up a greater chance of errors, which are time-consuming and costly for a business.